pdorrell/bracketup/README.md

 * **Bold**, **Italic**, **Link** - classes representing HTML nodes of type **<b>**, **<i>** and **<a>** respectively.
 * **HrefAttribute** - a class which as a child element of a **Link** object, sets the **href** attribute of the **<a>** element.

+#### Internal Classes

+Other classes defined in **bracketup.js** are:

+##### Source Location

+* **SourceFileName** representation of the name of a source file (which may be a URL, or an id of a DOM element within HTML source, or whatever)
+* **EndOfSourceFilePosition** representation of the end of a source file, for errors where source code is missing closing brackets
+* **SourceLine** representation of a line of source code and its location
+* **SourceLinePosition** representation of a specific character position within a line of source code

+##### Element Structure
+* **TextNode** plain text, as parsed, with associated source location information.
+* **EndOfLineNode** end of a line, as parsed,  with associated source location information (**bracketup.js** parses source line-by-line, so line endings are parsed separately from other plain text, and implementation objects can easily give special treatment to line endings).
+* **ElementNode** an element, as parsed, with associated source location information.

+##### Error Classes
+* **CustomError** a base class that supports defining specific custom error classes that can have source location information added to them.
+* **NodeParseException** an exception when parsing the bracketup markup.

+* **CompileError** base class for errors that occur when compiling (i.e. when interpreting parsed elements).

+##### Scanning and Compiling

+* **BracketupScanner** which uses a single Javascript regex to scan the source code into tokens.

+* **NodeParser** the object which receives tokens from BracketupScanner and compiles them into elements.

+* **NodeCompiler** the object which, given a function-to-constructor map, compiles a parsed element into an application-specific object.

+* **TestTokenReceiver** a test object which receives tokens from BracketupScanner and displays them in a readable fasion.